 family village redmond:

-Permanent Supportive Housing to help families leave homelessness and move into permanent housing.
+Permanent Supportive Housing to help families move into permanent housing.

 YWCA Family Village Redmond is a safe and beautiful building located in downtown Redmond with 20 units for families who have experienced homelessness.
 YWCA offices and services which are located on the first floor, with recreational facilities on the south-facing side of the building.

 Programs and services currently offered at this location include: